rajsha72/ignite25-PREL13-observe-manage-and-scale-agentic-ai-apps-with-azure-ai-foundry/docs/core-labs/4-evaluation/44-evaluate-agents.md

     **🚀 Run the notebook:**

     1. Select the Python kernel when prompted
-    2. Clear all outputs (optional, for a clean start)
+    1. Clear all outputs (optional, for a clean start)
-    3. Run all cells sequentially
+    1. Run all cells sequentially
+    1. Close the notebook once done

 **What you'll learn in this lab:**